d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 is usually empirically
-less effective than layer normalization in natural language processing tasks, whose inputs are often variable-length sequences.
+less effective than layer normalization in natural language processing tasks, where the inputs are often variable-length sequences.

 The following code snippet